Petiterable/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL server, including ETL processes, data modeling, and analytics.
+# Data Warehouse and Analytics Project

+Welcome to the **Data Warehouse and Analytics Project** repository!

+This project demonstrates a data warehousing and analyitics solution.

+---